Interstate 70 in Utah: Book Cliffs

 West of Green River, US-6 and US-191 join I-70.
 Also at Green River, the freeway reaches the southern edge of the Book Cliffs, a mountain range which I-70 follows to Grand Junction, Colorado.
 This portion of I-70 is part of the Dinosaur Diamond Prehistoric Highway, recognized as a scenic byway by both the National Scenic Byways and Utah Scenic Byways programs.
 Listed attractions along the byway in the Green River area include Crystal Geyser, Capitol Reef National Park, and Green River State Park.

 From this point east, the freeway is routed across a flat area between the Book Cliffs and the Colorado River, called Sagers Flat.
-Along the way, it passes by the towns of Crescent Junction, Thompson Springs, and Cisco.
+Along the way, it passes by the towns of Crescent Junction, Thompson Springs, and the ghost town of Cisco.
 Natural features visible from this portion include Arches National Park and Castle Valley.
 Other listed attractions along the byway near this section include Canyonlands National Park and various areas with Morrison Formation, a layer of rock where dinosaur remains are common.
 I-70, US-6, and US-50 all enter Colorado concurrently.
 Where I-70 follows the Book Cliffs, it was built parallel to or on top of US-6/US-50.